-Dominic Raab suggests misogyny wrong even if its ‘a woman against a man’
+Dominic Raab suggests both men and women can be victims of misogyny

 The justice secretary claimed witnesses would co-operate with the inquiry into the “systematic failures” that allowed Sarah Everard’s killer to be employed as a police officer.

-Mr Raab told Sky News that “we are not going to have a problem getting to the truth of this” and said he was confident police officers would co-operate with the review into murderer Wayne Couzens’ actions.
+Mr Raab told Sky News that, “we are not going to have a problem getting to the truth of this”, and said he was confident police officers would co-operate with the review into murderer Wayne Couzens’ actions.

-Asked by LBC whether an inquiry without powers to compel witnesses would get to the bottom of the case, he said: “I don’t think that’s case – we’ve had made got inquiries [without statutory powers] that have got to the truth.”
+Asked by LBC whether an inquiry without powers to compel witnesses would get to the bottom of the case, he said: “We’ve had inquiries [without statutory powers] that have got to the truth.”

-Arguing that the public want “swift action”, the minister added: “A statutory inquiry would be much more long and drawn out”.
+Arguing that the public want “swift action”, the minister added: “A statutory inquiry would be much more long and drawn-out”.

 Join our new commenting forum